Law enforcement officials are very aggressive in pursuing charges and severe penalties in sex crimes. Penalties for convictions of sex crimes include:

-In child pornography cases, a person may unintentionally acquire illegal images on a computer.
+In child pornography cases, it is possible to unintentionally acquire illegal images on a computer.
 There are many ways a person can acquire images on a computer, and computers often have many users.
 Determining who had access to a computer, or the computer’s network server, may be an important issue for the defense.
 In addition, files may be downloaded without knowing the content.

 If you are accused in a child pornography case, you need a seasoned attorney who is prepared to handle the complex legal issues that may be involved in these charges.
-Ms. Knox is known for challenging every search and seizure to determine if it was conducted lawfully.
+Ms. Knox is experienced in challenging whether law enforcement lawfully conducted a search and seizure.

 Solicitation of a Minor